Tik-Eskanor/City-bank-Template-Cloned-/README.md

 # City-bank-Template-Cloned-
-This is a cloned version of the city bank template consisting of just the landing and sign-in page build with HTML, CSS, and BOOTSTRAP 4.
+This is a cloned version of the city bank website consisting of just the landing and sign-in page build with HTML, CSS, and BOOTSTRAP 4.